 - Total threads with responses compared to all threads for the period.
-It is important to have this visual pinned to the full value for communities if you have a service goal to leave no threads unanswered.
+Having this visual pinned to the full value for communities is important if you have a service goal to leave no threads unanswered.

 - Average days to respond over the average for all communities in the network.
 You should always strive to have a better response time than the company average.
 The target goal line is to have a faster response time than the previous period.

-- Organizations use this to find posts they’ve missed especially in support style communities.
-Select yes in the “recommended for review” filter to highlight conversations with low sentiment, no reply and higher than avg. seen by for that community.
+- Organizations use this to find missed posts, especially in support-style communities.
+Select yes in the “recommended for review” filter to highlight conversations with low sentiment, no reply, and higher than avg. seen by for that community.

 - This evaluates the ability for your thread to motivate users to engage with your content.
 Replying, mentioning other users, and participating with many other users requires a higher level of engagement by your audience than on the left.